thcorre/phnog2025-workshop/45-streaming-telemetry/README.md

 > [!CAUTION]
 > Before proceeding, please destroy all other labs to free up the memory
-> `sudo clab des -c -a` - destroys all running labs and removes their respective lab dirs
+> `clab des -c -a` - destroys all running labs and removes their respective lab dirs

 When pulling together what we have learned so far, we can build a lab that embodies a lot of what containerlab has to offer.
 One of the labs that we've built to demonstrate the power of containerlab is the [Streaming Telemetry Lab](https://github.com/srl-labs/srl-telemetry-lab).